petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Determine whether to limit restrict access to object entries by account.](./creating-objects/images/14.png)

-1. Show or hide the object's page widget in sites.
+1. Show or hide the object's page widget.

-   While enabled, you can deploy the object's widget to pages.
+   While enabled, you can add the object's widget to site pages.
 See [Deploying Object Widgets in Sites](../deploying-object-widgets-to-sites.md).

 1. Enable or disable categorization for custom layouts.